My First Cantarus Event: A Recap

-After lunch, further keynote sessions commenced, and soon it was the 4pm lull.
+After lunch, more keynote sessions commenced, and soon it was the 4pm lull.
 This is basically the time of the day where everyone is either attending the final sessions or they’ve already hopped on the tube home.
 We took this time to be really productive and see who could get the best score on Candy Crush (see the below giant iTab featuring giant Candy Crush in all its glory).

 At 5pm, it was all over.
 After a slightly stressful dismantle of the stand, making sure the correct labels were attached to the correct boxes and we hadn’t left anything crucial behind, it was time for my personal highlight: post-event drinks.
-The majority of attendees actually stuck around once the day came to a close which was really nice to see.
-We made our way into the evening sun, cold glasses of prosecco bubbling in our hands, and reflected on what was a pretty positive day.
+The majority of delegates actually stuck around once the day came to a close which was really nice to see.
+We made our way into the evening sun, cold glasses of prosecco bubbling in our hands, and reflected on what was overall, a pretty great day.

 So to recap: my first Cantarus (and first ever) event was definitely a success.
 I’m looking forward to the next one already!

-Didn’t catch us at chase live but want to know more about Cantarus or MemConnect?
+Didn’t catch us at chase live, but want to know more about Cantarus or MemConnect?
 Get in touch!

 Images either my own or provided by the Hart Square team